Tag: accident lawyer

 Generally speaking in a typical car accident settlement or slip and fall case the answer is no. The IRS excludes from taxable income damages received on account of personal physical injuries, whether by suit or settlement.
-Also excluded from taxable income are amounts received under workers compensation laws for injuries […]
+This means you can choose to see website for more information about a claim […]

 Children Drawn To Danger: What Is The Attractive Nuisance Law?